dmbarbour/wikilon/docs/AwelonLang.md

         "" = [null]
         "hello" = [104 "ello" cons]

 That is, texts are simply an ASCII-encoded list of bytes.
-Like natural numbers, `null` and `cons` must be defined in the dictionary, and *Acceleration* determines the de-facto standard.
+Like natural numbers, `null` and `cons` must be defined in the dictionary, and *Accelerators* will determine the de-facto standard definitions.

-Embedded texts are limited to ASCII minus control characters.
-There are no built-in escape characters, and the double quote also is forbidden.
-Although this is very limited, it's sufficient for lightweight DSLs, labels, basic test data, comments, rendering hints.
-We can build above the basic text using *Editable Views* - for example, `["hello\nmulti-line\nworld" literal]` could evaluate to a binary with line-feeds in place of the `\n` sequence.
-For large texts or ad-hoc binaries, developers are encouraged to favor *Binary Resources* at the dictionary layer rather than awkwardly embedded text.
+Embedded texts are limited to ASCII minus control characters and double-quote.
+There are no escape characters!
+However, it's not difficult to wrap texts with processing to handle user-defined escapes, e.g. `["hello\nmulti-line\nworld" literal]` might evaluate to a binary with line-feeds in place of each `\n` sequence, and a standard processing functions could easily be accelerated and supported in *Editable Views*.

+*Note:* For large texts and binaries, developers are encouraged to leverage *Secure Hash Resources* at the dictionary layer, and rope-like data structures where appropriate.
+Embedded texts are intended for labels, test data, inline comments, one-liner micro-DSLs, etc..

 ## Annotations

 Annotations are special parenthetical words, such as `(par)` or `(error)`.

 Annotations always have the same formal semantics: identity.
 That is, adding annotations to a program must not affect its formal behavior.
 However, within this limitation, annotations are assigned ad-hoc *informal* semantics by the runtime or compiler.
-For example, `[A](par)` can request parallel evaluation of `[A]`, while observing `(error)` can cause evaluation to fail fast and simplify debugging.
+For example, `[A](par)` can request parallel evaluation of `[A]`, `(trace)` could print to a debug console, and observing `(error)` can cause evaluation to fail fast.
 In general, annotations augment performance, safety, debugging, and display of programs.
 They encode any *programmer intentions* other than functional behavior.

 Some potential annotations: